ePayCurrency/ePayCurrency/bep20.md

   }
 }

-contract BEP20Token is Context, IBEP20, Ownable {
+contract ePAY is Context, IBEP20, Ownable {
   using SafeMath for uint256;

   mapping (address => uint256) private _balances;